asiandevs/aws-zero-to-architect-blog/_posts/2025-11-13-module16-aws-cost-management-and-billing.md

 5. Notification: SNS or Email.
 6. Save.

-✅ You’ll now be alerted when monthly spending approaches your limit.
+✅ You'll now be alerted when monthly spending approaches your limit.

 ---